The health of a plant depends upon its roots. The yield of vegetables and fruits depends upon roots.

 Some plants develop lateral or side roots—roots that branch out from the original taproot; this is the case with tomatoes.

 Later, as some plants mature, they sprout what are called adventitious roots; those are roots that grow from stems, runners, and even leaves.
 Strawberries grow adventitious roots from runners.

 Roots hold plants in place, anchoring them to the soil.
 But the most important function of roots is to collect water and nutrients from the soil and to help the plant grow.

 Root tips and root hairs–the youngest and most tender parts of roots—continually venture into the soil looking for water and food.
-Water and nutrients are absorbed by the root tips and hairs and carried to the stems and leaves through hollow cells called xylem.
-The pumping of nutrients and water from the roots to the stems and leaves is a result of a plant’s food making process called photosynthesis which is powered by light.
+Water and nutrients are absorbed by the root tips and hairs and carried to the stems and leaves through hollow cells called the xylem.
+The pumping of nutrients and water from the roots to the stems and leaves is a result of a plant’s food-making process called photosynthesis which is powered by light.